blixt/ChromeGPT/README.md

-This Chrome extension will be able to take a screenshot of any of your tabs, and then send the screenshot to ChatGPT, optionally with an associated message (if you don't write anything, it defaults to "Describe this image").
+This Chrome extension will be able to take a screenshot of any of your tabs, and then send the screenshot to ChatGPT, optionally with an associated message (if you don’t write anything, it defaults to “Describe this image”).

 To open it, you can press <kbd>Alt</kbd>+<kbd>C</kbd> /
 <kbd>Option</kbd>+<kbd>C</kbd>.
 This is what it looks like: